Achoo-kr/Achoo-kr/README.md

 App Developer
 -------------
-Currently working as a Software Engineer at iyuno global.
+Currently working as a Software Engineer at iyuno Global.

 Using `SwiftUI` and `TCA`  /  `Flutter`, released three apps so far.